sparckles/Robyn/docs/hosting.md

 The process of hosting a Robyn app on various cloud providers.

 ### Railway

 We will be deploying the app on [Railway](https://railway.app/).

-A GitHub account is needed as a mandatory pre-requisite.
+A GitHub account is needed as a mandatory prerequisite.

 We will deploy a sample "Hello World," demonstrating a simple GET route and serving an HTML file.